edubart/nelua-lang/docs/pages/overview.md

 print(a)
 ```

-Using the Lua preprocessor, you can generate complex code at compile-time.
+Using the Lua preprocessor, you can generate arbitrary code at compile-time.

 ### Emitting AST nodes (statements)